codepr/memento/README.md

 define if the `IP-PORT-ID` refers to self node (ie the machine where the file reside).

-It is possible to generate basic configurations using the helper script build_cluster.py, it accepts just the address and port of every node, so to create 3 configuration file as the previous example just run:
+It is possible to generate basic configurations using the helper script `build_cluster.py`, it accepts just the address and port of every node, so to create 3 configuration file as the previous example just run (all on the same machine, but can be easily used to generate configurations for different nodes in a LAN):

     $ python build_cluster.py 127.0.0.1 8081 127.0.0.1 8082 127.0.0.1 8083

-This instruction will generate files `node0.conf`, `node1.conf` and `node2.conf`
-containing each the right configuration.
+This instruction will generate files `node0.conf`, `node1.conf` and `node2.conf` containing each the right configuration.
+It can be renamed to `.memento` and dropped in the `$HOME` path of every node, or can be passed to the program as argument using `-f` option.

-## Build
+### Build

 To build the source just run `make`.
 A `memento` executable will be generated into a `release` directory that can be started to listen on a defined `hostname`,